French verbs

-French verbs are a part of speech in French grammar.
+In French grammar, verbs are a part of speech.
 Each verb lexeme has a collection of finite and non-finite forms in its conjugation scheme.

 Finite forms depend on grammatical tense and person/number.
 There are eight simple tense–aspect–mood forms, categorized into the indicative, subjunctive and imperative moods, with the conditional mood sometimes viewed as an additional category.
 The eight simple forms can also be categorized into four tenses (future, present, past, and future-of-the-past), or into two aspects (perfective and imperfective).

 The three non-finite moods are the infinitive, past participle, and present participle.

 There are compound constructions that use more than one verb.
 These include one for each simple tense with the addition of avoir or être as an auxiliary verb.
 There is also a construction which is used to distinguish passive voice from active voice.

 Conjugation

 French verbs are conjugated by isolating the stem of the verb and adding an ending.
 In the first and second conjugation, the stem is easily identifiable from the infinitive, and remains essentially constant throughout the paradigm.
 For example, the stem of parler ("speak") is parl- and the stem of finir ("finish") is fin-.
 In the third group, the relationship between the infinitive form and the stem is less consistent, and several distinct stems are needed to produce all the forms in the paradigm.
 For example, the verb boire ("drink") has the stems boi-, boiv-, bu-, and buv-.

 The ending depends on the mood, tense, aspect, and voice of the verb, as well as on the person and number of its subject.
 Every conjugation exhibits some degree of syncretism, where the same (homophonous, and possibly also homographic) form is used to realize distinct combinations of grammatical features.
 This is most noticeable for -er verbs.
 For instance, the conjugated form parle can be the 1st or 3rd person singular indicative or subjunctive form of parler, or the singular familiar imperative.
 Furthermore, the 2nd person singular indicative and subjunctive form parles and the 3rd person plural form parlent are pronounced the same way as parle (except in liaison contexts).
 The prevalence of syncretism in conjugation paradigms is one functional explanation for the fact that French does not allow null subjects, unlike most of the other Romance languages.